 3. Talk to your children about cyber-safety and cyber-responsibility

 Teach your kids a lesson from Spider-Man … “with great power comes great responsibility”.
 We really are exploring new territory here and this generation of teens and children will be the first who’ve never known a internet-less world.
 It is up to us to teach them how to navigate the online world so they’ll grow up to become responsible and respectful online citizens.
-The Australian Government’s Cybersmart site has heaps of tips on how to go about this.
+The Australian Government’s eSafety Commissioner has heaps of tips on how to go about this.

 So how else can we help stop bullying?